 Nilay Yilmaz

-I am a Ph.D. student at Arizona State University, working under the supervision of Professor Yezhou Yang.
+I am a Ph.D.
+Candidate in Computer Science at Arizona State University, working under the supervision of Professor Yezhou Yang.

 My research centers on evaluating the multimodal abstract reasoning capabilities of vision-language models (VLMs) and large language models (LLMs), with a particular emphasis on spatial visualization and visual analogy problems.
 These cognitively demanding tasks reflect core aspects of human intelligence, and my goal is to advance our understanding of human cognition by developing models that can mirror such abilities in artificial systems.